ponylang/ponylang-website/content/blog/last-week-in-pony-102923.md

 ### Office Hours

-We have an open Zoom meeting every Friday for the community to get together and well, do whatever they want.
+We have an open Zoom meeting every week for the community to get together and well, do whatever they want.
 In theory, Sean T. Allen "owns" the meeting and will often set an agenda.
 Anyone is welcome to show up and participate.
 Got a Pony related problem you need help solving and prefer to do it synchronously?
 Give Office Hours a try.

+Starting next week, Office Hours will move from being every Friday to being every Monday.
+The new time will be at 4 PM Eastern.
+To keep up to date with Office Hours scheduling changes, be sure to [subscribe to the calendar](https://calendar.google.com/calendar/ical/4465e68ae24131ae00461a40893f2637a2c9ac510e311a44ff78680e2f183ce3%40group.calendar.google.com/public/basic.ics).

 Office Hours this week was a fun one even if Red and Sean were the only participants.